 Our head of content, Adrian, shares, “I don’t feel there is much risk in switching to any of them other than the offered package.
 One would just default back to SP should anything go south.”

 So it would seem that EMA’s public education efforts have paid off – everyone said they are not concerned with things like the reliability of the supply because they fully understand that all the retailers are operating on the same grid.

 So what’s this apprehensiveness that I’m talking about?

 Well, those responses are only representative of the younger, more well-informed crowd.
 Our former editor, Valerie, highlighted that she knows many older folks who are still concerned about “brand”.

 She’s right — even my parents have yet to make the switch, despite my incessant nagging.

 So although you and your peers may feel safe that we can always fall back on SP, the elder generation may think differently.
 Brand does matter, and they trust SP.

 To them, the price difference is a small premium to pay for peace of mind.
-Even if they were to switch, they’d only consider established players like Senoko, Tuas, Keppel and the like.
+Even if they were to switch, they’d only consider established players like Sembcorp, Tuas Power, Keppel Electric, Geneco, and the like.

 From speaking with the respondents, the general vibe that I got was that this whole electricity thing is just not that important.